Courses

 An overview of the technical aspects of ditigal art production using vector-based digital imaging applications

-An overview of the technical aspects of digital art production using raster-based digital imaging applications for continuous tone.
-Creating digital still artwork for print and digital media.
+An overview of the technical aspects of digital art production using raster-based digital imaging applications for continuous-tone rendering.
+Students develop skills in creating two-dimensional raster illustrations, with emphasis on digital rendering techniques for biological subject matter.
+The course focuses on producing high-quality digital still artwork suitable for both print and digital media, integrating technical proficiency with effective visual communication.

 Theory and techniques for the creation of a dynamic animation with interactivity, optimized for the web; and the development of a web-based portfolio